 The current US Department of Agriculture (USDA) Recommended Daily Allowance (RDA) for iodine is 150 mcg for adolescents and adults.
-So why do so many in the iodine community, including health professionals, take 12.5 mg or more which is 87 times the USDA RDA?
+Why do so many in the iodine community, including health professionals, take 12.5 mg or more which is 87 times the USDA Iodine RDA?

 Iodine has always been an important part of our diet.
 However, in North America we only began to appreciate its importance in the early 1900s.
 Landlocked areas in the US and southern Canada, from the Rockies to New York, experienced an epidemic of goiter.
 Goiter is the swelling of the thyroid which allows it to absorb as much iodine from the blood as possible.
 Areas close to the sea has iodine rich water, air, soil and food.
 The Goiter Belt, most of which is well inland, has very little iodine in the environment.

 The Canadian and US governments started adding iodine to salt and other foods to solve the epidemic.
 At the time it was believed that 2 mg of iodine was toxic for the human body and the recommendation was set well below that level.
 In the 1950’s the USDA set the RDA at only 150 mcg which was sufficient to address the goiter problem.
 At that time iodine could be found in bread, as it was added to the yeast as a preservative.[2, 3] It was also added to salt to ensure the population was getting enough iodine for preventing goiter.
-Later, a regrettable decision was made to replace the iodine in bread with bromine, a halide which competes with iodine for receptor sites in the body.
+Later, iodine in bread was replaced by bromine, a halide which competes with iodine for receptor sites in the body.

 Adding iodine to regular foods solved the goiter problem, but it did not solve iodine deficiency.
 Iodine deficiency had not yet been well measured and understood.